Intelligent-Computing-Lab-Yale/PrivateSNN/README.md

 # PrivateSNN

-[AAAI 2022] PrivateSNN: Fully Privacy-Preserving Spiking Neural Networks. https://arxiv.org/abs/2104.03414
+Pytorch Implementation for [PrivateSNN: Privacy-Preserving Spiking Neural Networks]

+Code will be released soon.